k636174/website/contents/docs/install/15.03/en/index.md

 Use Hatohol Arm Plugin Interface
 -------------------------------
-When using HAPI(Hatohol Arm Plugin Interface), you fix '/etc/qpidd.conf' as the following.
+When using HAPI(Hatohol Arm Plugin Interface), you fix '/etc/qpidd.conf' as follows.

     -auth=yes
     +auth=no